 Comparable Faucets

-Most of these faucets are pricier than La Toscana, and most do not offer a lifetime warranty.
+Most of these faucets are pricier than La Toscana or Fortis, some much pricier.
+Most do not provide a lifetime warranty.

 Conclusions

-Fortis and La Toscana faucets are well designed featuring a broad range of styles.
+Fortis and La Toscana faucets are well designed featuring a broad range of faucet styles created by Italian designers, the best in the business.
 They are well made and robust enough to use in even a busy kitchen or main bath with confidence that they will give many years of reliable, trouble-free service.

 We are continuing to research Paini and its products.
-If you have experience with Paini faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Fortis or La Toscana faucets, good, bad, or indifferent, we would like to hear about it, so please post a comment below or email us at starcraftreviews@yahoo.com.